-For strategic planning purposes, the university has established a goal metric of reaching the 50th percentile of the Top 20 Land Grant universities in the nation as ranked by the Wall Street Journal/Times Higher Education World University Rankings.
+For strategic planning purposes, the university has established a metric goal of reaching the 50th percentile of the Top 20 Land Grant universities in the nation as ranked by the Wall Street Journal/Times Higher Education World University Rankings.
 The university's actual salary average as compared to the Top 20 Land Grant group can be seen in the table below.
-Fall 2022 peer salary data is not yet available.
-The university's competitive positioning among this group for Fall 2022 will be computed once the Integrated Postsecondary Education Data System (IPEDS) data becomes available.
+The university's competitive positioning among this group for Fall 2023 will be computed once the Integrated Postsecondary Education Data System (IPEDS) data becomes available.

-Fall 2021 Fall 2022 Change
+Fall 2022 Fall 2023 Change

 Top 20 Land Grant Group

 50 th percentile (excl.
-VT) \$114,721 N/A -
+VT) \$119,260 N/A -

-VT Average Salary \$110,447 \$115,498 4.6%
+VT Average Salary \$115,498 \$123,858 7.24%

 VT Rank 14 of 20 N/A -

-VT Percentile 33 rd N/A -
+VT Percentile 37 th N/A -

-^{}IPEDS peer salary data for Fall 2022 is not yet available.
+^{}IPEDS peer salary data for Fall 2023 is not yet available.